secretgraph/secretgraph/README.md

 Content deletion should be done via normal deletion (e.g. delete) where a signal is sent.
 Otherwise files are remaining and the usage is not correctly calculated

+## Transfer

+Transfer can only be started on contents with transfer references.
+They can only be specified at creation time for security reasons (otherwise it is possible to circumvent the rentention time).
+Transfer contents are deleted when an unrecoverable error happens or the server returns 404 When a transfer succeeds, signature references are created in case the Publickey is on the server and visible, otherwise a link and a signature tag are created

+## Pull / stream in

+This is currently not implemented as it needs background workers and has many caveats

 # FAQ

 ## Why 3party decryption via private key